cdrummo/selenium-exercise/README.md

 - <button id="reset" class="button">Reset</button>
 ```

-In this section I manually clear the textboxes and reaload them with the new data set.
+In this section I manually clear the textboxes and reload them with the new data set.
+If the buttons did not share the same id I could remove the for loop and replace with single line to click the reset button.

 ```python